DCASE-REPO/psds_eval/README.md

 - `metadata` and `ground_truth` tables must have the same unique values in the "filename" column

+### Is it possible to find an operating point which leads to the best F1-score?
+The `psds_eval` package provides a function called `select_operating_points_per_class()` which can help find the operating points which best satisfy the requested criteria on TPR, FPR, eFPR or F -score for each class.
+Examples on how to use this function are provided in the [example script](./examples/run_psds.py) and the [jupyter notebook ](./jupyter/psds.ipynb).

 ## License
 psds\_eval is MIT licensed, as found in the [LICENSE](https://github.com/audioanalytic/psds_eval/blob/master/LICENSE) file.